DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/art-and-design.md

 title: Become an art and design teacher
 title_paragraph: |-
   <p>
-  Teaching art and design opens up a world of creativity for students.
-When students create, they learn to take risks, embrace mistakes, and persevere to bring their ideas to life.</p>
+  Teaching art and design opens up a world of creativity.
+When pupils create, they learn to take risks, embrace mistakes, and persevere to bring their ideas to life.</p>
   <p>
   Tax-free bursaries of $bursaries_postgraduate_artanddesign$ are available for eligible trainee art and design teachers.</p>
 description: |-